MayamaTakeshi/yate-experiments/README.md

 I recommend you to follow [learning-freeswitch](https://github.com/MayamaTakeshi/learning-freeswitch) before experimenting with this.

-You might also like to take a look at: https://docs.yate.ro/wiki/Main_Page
+You might also like to take a look at: https://docs.yate.ro/wiki/Beginners_in_Yate

+(the information is outdated but the basics didn't change).

 ## Build the image
 ```